Safakan/ai-cards-safakan/README.md

 ## How to Use

-To get started, simply run `npm start` in your project directory.
+To get started use `npm install` in your project directory, then simply run `npm start`.
 This will launch the app in development mode.
 You can view it in your browser at [http://localhost:3000](http://localhost:3000).
 The page will automatically reload if you make any changes, and you'll see lint errors in the console.

 ## Additional Setup